awsdocs/amazon-ec2-user-guide/doc_source/EBSEncryption.md

 ### Copy an unencrypted snapshot \(encryption by default not enabled\)<a name="snapshot-account-off"></a>

 Without encryption by default enabled, a copy of an unencrypted snapshot is unencrypted by default\.
 However, you can encrypt the resulting snapshot by setting the `Encrypted` parameter and, optionally, the `KmsKeyId` parameter\.
 If you omit `KmsKeyId`, the resulting snapshot is encrypted by your default KMS key\.
-You must specify a KMS key ID to encrypt the volume to a different symmetric KMS key\.
+You must specify a KMS key ID to encrypt the volume to a different symmetric encryption KMS key\.

 The following diagram illustrates the process\.